anchor/tingle/ronn/tingle.8.md

 ## DESCRIPTION

-tingle acts as a thin frontend to your operating system's native package manager.
-Unlike native tools, the tingle program serves only a single
+tingle is a tool for applying packaged software updates.
+It works by wrapping a thin shell program around your operating system's native package manager.
+Pesky differences between package management implementations are abstracted away to simplify patch procedure.

-purpose:  to keep all installed software packages up to date with respect to your repository mirrors.
-It does this whilst presenting a simple interface, consistent across all recognised operating systems, and is usable by human and machine operators alike.
+Human operators can interact with tingle at the shell, or delegate their work to automated processes that can do the same.
+In either case, the actor need not bother with commands that are specific to any particular operating system.

-tingle was designed to take aggressive charge over an environment scaling many hundreds of heterogeneous systems, where the risk and cost of a single compromised system exceeded the likelihood and cost of a faulty update (regression).
+tingle was designed to take aggressive charge over an environment scaling many hundreds of heterogeneous systems, where the risk and cost of a single compromised system exceeded the likelihood and cost of a faulty update.
 Carefully orchestrated autonomous operation is possible with the aid of tools like Func or The Marionette Collective.

 If precise change management is a staple of your environment, ensure your local package repositories contain only those updates you are